Many people think of and use these two terms interchangeably, and while they are related, there is actually a difference between the two.

 - Hiring & firing – you can break a variety of anti-discrimination laws if you’re not careful.

 - Buying & selling – when buying and selling companies, there are a lot of federal, state, and local laws you need to observe.

-- Litigation – whether it’s a partnership dispute or a breach of fiduciary duty claim, you want an Idaho Falls business attorney on your side.
+- Litigation – whether it’s a partnership dispute or a breach of fiduciary duty claim, you want a business attorney on your side.

 - Government advocacy – a business attorney can advocate to government officials if certain regulations are holding you back from your business pursuits.